neopragma/ruby-galaxy/README.md

 require 'rest-client'
 ```

-The _json_ and _rspec_ gems have nothing to do with this particular problem, but we know we're using those gems so we go ahead and include _require_ statements for them.
-Now when we run
+The _json_ and _rspec_ gems have nothing to do with this particular problem, but the team knows they're using those gems so we go ahead and include _require_ statements for them.
+Now when they run:

 ```shell
 bundle exec cucumber
 ```

-we get
+they get:

 ```
 Feature: Echo Transaction